kuldeep0020/event-delivery/README.md

 =================

 1. Run Kafka locally at `localhost:9092`
-2. Port `8080` should be available for the web server to successfully bind, also make sure that there is no local firewall setup to block access
+2. Port `8080` should be available for the web server to successfully bind, also make sure that there is no local firewall setup blocking access
 3. Run `go test -v ./e2e`

 Further Work
 ============

-The system's requirements will be better server if we can implement a Go version of [Confluent's Parallel Consumer](https://www.confluent.io/blog/introducing-confluent-parallel-message-processing-client/) which is written in [Java](https://github.com/confluentinc/parallel-consumer) and implements a client side queueing system on top of Apache Kafka consumer.
+The system's requirements would be better served if we implemented a Go version of [Confluent's Parallel Consumer](https://www.confluent.io/blog/introducing-confluent-parallel-message-processing-client/) which is written in [Java](https://github.com/confluentinc/parallel-consumer) and implements a client side queueing system on top of Apache Kafka consumer.
 The following features are especially attractive:

 1. We can have more parallelism than the topic's partition configuration supports
 2. We can use message level acknowledgment instead of partition level offsets, i.e. achieve per-key concurrent processing